Neal Ball: Cleveland Naps (1909–12)

 At the end of the 1910 season, after playing just 54 games with the team, Ball was sent down and released to the Portland Beavers.
 He refused to play for the minor league team and this, coupled with the underperformance of the infielders brought in to replace him, resulted in the Naps repurchasing his contract.

-The 1911 season turned out to be Ball's best statistical year, resulting in several career high numbers being set.
-He batted .296 and amassed 122 hits, 9 triples, 45 RBI and hit 3 home runs, though he also recorded the third highest number of strikeouts in the AL with 93.
+The 1911 season turned out to be Ball's best statistical year, with several career highs.
+He batted .296 with 122 hits, 9 triples, 45 RBI and 3 home runs, though he also recorded the third highest number of strikeouts in the AL with 93.
 Although his defense was never stellar, he executed two noted plays that season.
-He made a one-handed stop against the Chicago White Sox that was described as "marvelous" by The New York Times and held the Yankees (his former team) to a 3–3 draw when Ball, serving as the cut-off man, successfully relayed the ball thrown from right fielder Shoeless Joe Jackson to catcher Gus Fisher.
+He made a one-handed stop against the Chicago White Sox that was described as "marvelous" by The New York Times and held the Yankees (his former team) to a 3–3 draw when he, serving as the cut-off man, successfully relayed the ball thrown from right fielder Shoeless Joe Jackson to catcher Gus Fisher.
 In doing so, he nailed Birdie Cree (who represented the Yankees' winning run) at home plate and the game was immediately suspended due to darkness.
 However, in a rematch against the White Sox on May 5, 1912, Ball suffered a momentary defensive lapse that ultimately cost his team the game.
 In the sixth inning, he was unable to catch Shano Collins stealing second base and then inexplicably held onto the ball.
 This allowed Ping Bodie to advance to home plate and score the winning run.
-On June 25, the Boston Red Sox purchased Ball's contract from the Naps for $2,500 ($ in today's dollars).